 Children and adults returning from Syria

-Under the leadership of the Ministry for Foreign Affairs, the situation of the detainees has been investigated by various authorities, including the Ministry of Social Affairs and Health, the police and other authorities are currently clarifying the situation of those residing in the camp.
-The efforts of authorities to solve the situation are founded on the following considerations:
+Under the direction of the Ministry for Foreign Affairs, the situation of the detainees has been investigated by various authorities, including the Ministry of Social Affairs and Health and the police.
+Efforts by the Government and authorities to solve the situation are based on the following considerations:

-- The returnees have often seen, experienced and in some cases committed violent acts.
-They need services that help them to detach themselves from violence in the same way as those who have grown up or lived in a violent environment, they will need help to renounce violence.
+- The returnees have seen, experienced and, in some cases, committed violent acts.
+Just like anyone who has grown up or lived in a violent environment, they will need help to renounce violence.

-- It is important to note that also Islamic communities play a vital role: they can help returnees to leave behind a violent religious interpretation and replace it with a mainstream Islamic interpretation that denounces violence.
+- Islamic communities play a vital role here: they can help returnees disavow a violent interpretation of their religion, and replace it with a mainstream interpretation of Islam that eschews violence.

-- Regardless of gender, when returning from a region in Syria once governed by ISIL, adults will be criminally liable for offences they have committed there.
-They travelled to the area voluntarily and it is possible that they have been involved in terrorist activities or that they have supported such activities in some ways.
-In recent years, Finnish legislation regarding terrorist offences was reviewed and it now encompasses a wide range of terrorist acts and measures that support terrorism.
+- Regardless of gender, all adults returning from a region in Syria once governed by ISIL will be criminally liable for any offences they have committed there.
+They moved to the region voluntarily, and may have been involved in terrorist activity or may have supported such activity in one way or another.
+Finnish legislation on terrorist offences has been amended recently to cover a wide range of terrorist acts and support for terrorism.

 - Finland will do everything in its power to bring to justice those who are guilty of crimes.

 - Children may be witnesses or victims of crime.
-The social services will be responsible for dealing with those who are under 15 years of age.
+The social services will be responsible for dealing with children under 15 years of age.